 In January 2017, StudentsCare received their first grant from the very prestigious William R. Kenan, Jr. Charitable Trust, allowing StudentsCare to continue to grow.
 The grant proposal aimed for 6 new programs to be in operation by the end of 2017.
 The grant also allowed StudentsCare to hire its first full-time staff.
 Erica would now be able to focus her time and effort full-time on growing StudentsCare as CEO of the organization.
 Tami Robinson, a long-time volunteer for StudentsCare and former school teacher, would become StudentsCare’s first Program Manager to ensure the continued success of all buddy hospital programs.

-We have achieved a lot in a short period of time and look forward to continuing to write our story…
+We look forward to continuing to write our story…